Twitter undelivered error messages

 Your account is suspended and is not permitted to access this feature.

 - Solution: If you check your Twitter account natively on Twitter, you should see a banner confirming this.
-You can find out more about Twitter's rules, and also how you can file an appeal on their help page: Managing-your-account/suspended-twitter-accounts
+You can learn more about Twitter's rules and how you can file an appeal on their help page: About suspended accounts.

 Your Twitter profile registered on our platform needs to be re-authorized by you.
 Until this service is re-authorized, we won't be able to publish content on your behalf.